bshashikadze/pepquantify/README.md

 https://github.com/zimmerlab/MS-EmpiRe/blob/master/example.R
 note2: this is only an example code and for more information you should refer to the documentation of an MS-EmpiRe package.
-note3: in msEmpiRe::read.standard I usually use different regext for unlisting.
+note3: in msEmpiRe::read.standard I usually use different regex for unlisting.
 This is iportant to remove unique number at the end of the protein ids which is added by pepquantify read functions and is neccessary for MS-EmpiRe read.standard function.
-The pattern used in the following function removes everything after the last dot (.), while the original pattern in the read.standard removes after the first dot, which is inconvinient in case of ncbi refseq protein database which has version numbers e.g. XP_123456.1
 </details>